 Two kinds of peppers?
 Yeah.
 I know it sounds spicy but it didn’t torch my wimpy – not so heat tolerant tastebuds.
 The peppers add a depth of flavor to savor.
 Adjust it to your liking.

-For crunch, a bit more protein and a dose of heart healthy fats, sprinkle on the pepitas. ( I included the simple recipe for these below.)
+For crunch, a bit more protein and a dose of heart-healthy fats, sprinkle on the pepitas.
+Pepitas are simply baby pumpkin seeds.
+They have a lovely green hue and pumpkin seeds are quite good for you. ( I included the simple recipe for these spiced pepitas below.)

 If you are at all like me, you’ll love this black bean soup and make it often.
 It’s the perfect excuse to eat tortilla chips!